JATOS/JATOS_docs/versioned_docs/version-3.8.1/Manage_your_JATOS/User-Manager.md

 ## Authentication via OpenId Connect (OIDC)

 Since version 3.8.5 JATOS users can be authenticated by [OIDC](https://openid.net/developers/how-connect-works/).
-OIDC is an authentication protocol that offers an easy-to-use _Sign in with ABC_ button.
+OIDC is an authentication protocol that offers an easy-to-use sign in button.
 It needs an OIDC provider that is not part of JATOS (e.g. [Keycloak](https://www.keycloak.org/)).
 You can find more about [how to configure JATOS to use OIDC](/JATOS_Configuration.html#openid-connect-oidc) in the JATOS configuration page.

+If a new user authenticates the first time with OIDC the user will be automatically created in JATOS.
+This means an OIDC user cannot be created by a JATOS Admin.

 ## Authentication via ORCID (orcid.org)

 Since version 3.8.5 JATOS users can be authenticated by [ORCID sign-in](https://info.orcid.org/documentation/features/public-api/orcid-as-a-sign-in-option-to-your-system/).
 ORCID offers an easy way to configure and use a _Sign in with ORCID_ button.

-You only need to set up two arguments in JATOS configuration to make your JATOS use ORCID's authentication: your ORCID _client ID_ and _client secret_.
+You only need to set two parameters in JATOS' configuration to make your JATOS use ORCID's authentication: your ORCID _client ID_ and _client secret_.
 Read [here](https://info.orcid.org/documentation/integration-guide/registering-a-public-api-client/) more about how to get these (but the short version is: Go to your ORCID user page -> expand your username top right: click _Developer Tools_).
-Then [configure your JATOS with the client ID and secret](/JATOS_Configuration.html#orcid-orcidorg-authentication).
+Then [configure your JATOS with your client ID and secret](/JATOS_Configuration.html#orcid-orcidorg-authentication).

+If a new user authenticates the first time with ORCID the user will be automatically created in JATOS.
+This means an ORCID user cannot be created by a JATOS Admin.